-Transferring from one college to another before graduating is neither all good, nor is it all bad.
-It all depends on the reason behind the decision.
+Transferring from one college to another before graduating is neither all good nor is it all bad.
+It all depends on the reasons to transfer colleges.
 Students who transfer colleges choose to do so for several different reasons.
 While students who transfer for the right reasons go on to thrive and succeed in college and later, those who transfer for the wrong reasons find themselves struggling to cope.

 So how do you know if you are transferring for the right or wrong reasons?
 Your answers to these questions will help you understand your “why” and will guide you towards making a decision that is right for you.